HEALTH PROFESSIONAL EDUCATOR

 Lectures give students a unique insight into living with a musculoskeletal disease from a patient perspective.
-This enhances the understanding of essential interpersonal and communication skills and compliments scientific foundations and clinical training in rheumatology.
+This enhances the understanding of essential interpersonal and communication skills and complements scientific foundations and clinical training in rheumatology.

 Students gain an imperative understanding of: